lorossi/sorting-visualization/README.md

 The colour of each line is determined according to the value of the element, in a 5 colours palette that has been smoothed out.
 By following a single line, you can see how the item moved in the array during the sorting process: some algorithms focus on single elements, while others look like they move items in groups.

-Then I kinda lost myself and implemented many other sorting algorithms, including some that do not make sense at all *(for example, Gnome Sort)*.
+Then I kinda lost myself and implemented many other sorting algorithms, including some that do not make sense at all *(for example, Gnome Sort)*;
-Also, I have an exam coming up in two days and I am hitting that level of anxiety where I start procrastinating because I ran out of material to study.
+I also have an exam coming up in two days and I am hitting that level of anxiety where I start procrastinating because I ran out of material to study.

 Enjoy these images, featuring the sorting algorithms I have implemented.
 The data ordered by each algorithm is the same in every picture.